thecmdrunner/vfio-gpu-configs/README.md

 modprobe -i vfio-pci
 ```

-- Here, modify the **`DEVICES`** line and enter the PCIe addresses of each component your GPU(s), separated by a space.
+- Here, modify the **`DEVICES`** line and enter the PCIe addresses of each component of your GPU(s), separated by a space.

 - You can find the addresses of your device in `/sys/bus/pci/devices/`

+> You can passthrough any PCIe device such as: SATA or NVME controllers, WiFi cards, and anything that has a properly isolated IOMMU group.

-- Don't forget to set proper permissions: `sudo chmod 744 /sbin/vfio-pci-override.sh`
+- Don't forget to set proper permissions for the script: `sudo chmod 744 /sbin/vfio-pci-override.sh`

 > **_Note:_** PCIe addresses are just the slot addresses with a prefix like `0000` or `0001`.
 Some Xeon/Threadripper or multi-socket systems may have a device prefix of `0001` or `000a`, so double check at `/sys/bus/pci/devices/`.